 Estoppel is a mouthful to say, but it refers to some simple ideas that help keep the legal system fair.
-Estoppel is the principle that you have to be consistent in all your claims or court cases related to a single matter.
-For example, you cannot claim you own a piece of land in one legal case (perhaps to prevent a fence being built there) and then claim you don’t in another case (to avoid liability for an injury that happened there).
+Estoppel is the principle that you must be consistent in all your claims or court cases related to a single matter.
+For example, you cannot claim you own a piece of land in one legal case and then claim you don’t in another case.

 Let’s say a drunk driver causes an accident.
-The accident hurt two people: a passenger in the drunk driver’s car, and a person in the other car that was hit.
+The accident hurt two people: a passenger in the drunk driver’s car and a person in the other car that got hit.
 Both people bring a drunk driving accident claim against the driver.

 If these claims go to court, the drunk driver could try to use two different arguments to get out of paying: